All on 4 in Mexico

 The dentist, in the office, can fix simple fractures of materials like acrylic or nano-ceramic, however, zirconia is more complex to repair.

-Dr. Trejo with a SOTA Dental patient.
+Dr. Nestor & Dr. Diego taking pictures with a SOTA Dental patient

 Consult with your dentist to find the best solution for you.